NBarter94/RPi-SH1106-OLED_Stats/README.md

 # OLED Stats

-SU1106 OLED Stats Display Script for Raspberry Pi
+SH1106 OLED Stats Display Script for Raspberry Pi

-Based off of mklements OLED_Stats, this is a display script for SH1106 boards unlike the original which is for SSD1306 displays.
+Based off of mklements OLED_Stats, this is a display script for SH1106 boards unlike the mklements original which is for SSD1306 displays.

-The script is pre-configured for the SH1106 128x64 I2C OLED Display ONLY, but can easily be modified to run on a 128x32 I2C OLED Display.
+This script is pre-configured for the SH1106 128x64 I2C OLED Display ONLY, but can easily be modified to run on a 128x32 I2C OLED Display.

 ## Display Issues using mklements OLED_Stats: